 Is financial aid available?

 Yes, financial aid is available for students with significant need.
 To be considered for financial aid assistance, when you apply please check the appropriate box on the application.
-At your interview you will be asked to complete a financial aid form.
 Those placed on experience who have applied for financial aid will receive an aid offer with their experience invitation.

 What are the general policies for conduct on an immersion?